commercetools/ui-kit/src/components/tooltip/README.md

 #### Customizing the wrapper

-The tooltip applies event listeners (`onMouseOver`, `onMouseLeave`, `onFocus`, and `onBlur`) to a wrapping component around the passed in component.
+The tooltip applies event listeners (`onMouseOver`, `onMouseLeave`, `onFocus`, and `onBlur`) to a wrapping `div` component around the children element.
 By default, this wrapper is displayed with style `inline-block`.
-If you want to customize this behaviour, then you can pass in a custom wrapping element.
+If you want to customize this behaviour, then you can pass in a custom element.

 ```js
 const Wrapper = styled.div`